Jokuyen/Gold-Rush/README.md

 If you ever find a cluser of monsters, you can drop a bomb in the selected area with the mouse!

 ### Code Snippets + Images
+## Note: I'm only using code made from my own work.

 ### My Reflection and Thoughts